ryukau/VSTPlugins/README.md

 ## Status
 - Windows: It works.
-- macOS: It worked on Sequoia (version 15).
-It probably won't work on older OS version as is.
+- macOS: It worked on Sequoia (macOS 15).
+It probably won't work on older macOS versions as is.
-- Linux: DSP part works, but GUI isn't working.
+- Linux: It worked on Ubuntu 25.04 when built from the source code.

 ## Contacts
 To report a bug, open an [issue](https://github.com/ryukau/VSTPlugins/issues).